vvolkl/key4hep-doc/spack-build-instructions/spack-advanced.md

 # Spack Usage and Further Technical Topics

 This page collects a few known workarounds for issues and areas of development in spack.
-Check also the issues in [k4-spack](https://github.com/key4hep/k4-spack/issues) for up to date information.
+Check also the issues in [k4-spack](https://github.com/key4hep/k4-spack/issues) for up-to-date information.

 ## Concretizing before Installation